sofiyareverse/love-geometry-sofiiayurova/README.md

   "A loves B but B hates A",
   "D loves B and C loves A."]
 }

-=end
-# then read the answer
+then read the answer

-# For running test in terminal just type: 'rspec' in folder with project
+For running test in terminal just type: 'rspec' in folder with project